ahcbsa/The-Wizard-of-iOS/README.md

 ARC Enabled
 -----------

 Needs ARC Enabled to work.
-Some dependencies are not ARC Ready, so you will need to enable it (by adding -fno-objc-arc on the target Build Phases) for some files .
+Some dependencies are not ARC Ready, so you will need to enable it (by adding "-fno-objc-arc" on the target Build Phases) for some files .
 You can see which ones on the example project.

 Dependencies
 ------------